OpenConceptConsulting/AccessibleBusinessHub/vulnerable.md

 Businesses are changing how their services are offered—from pharmacies to grocery stores.
 This page provides a directory of business with specific services for people with disabilities.

-**👉 There is no cost to be listed on the site or to access the site.
-And there never will be. 👈**
+<center>**👉 There is no cost to be listed on the site or to access the site.
+And there never will be. 👈**</center>

 How to get your business listed...
-[CLICK HERE](https://docs.google.com/forms/d/e/1FAIpQLSejm5ZIHrn6IIcvWNifnCeHyQnGI5yVBJNoFc_MGgaCVHvFYA/viewform)

 What we require: